| |

 the member, his or her spouse, and children under the age of 18.

-Their handsome, new convention center in Wilmington, Ohio holds
+Their handsome convention center in Wilmington, Ohio holds

 gun-related items.
 Each member can bring a limited number of